2kunal6/ml_all_steps_template/README.md

 In this project, I tried to show a template implementation in the following increasing levels of difficulty, and with that increasing levels of quality and robustness of the app:
 1. Processes: A single python function with the above steps working in parallel as processes.
 2. Docker Compose: Above steps as different docker containers.
-3. Kubernetes kubectl: Above steps as different deployments and containers.
+3. Kubernetes using kubectl: Above steps as different deployments and containers.
-4. Helm: Same as kubectl (i.e. different deployments and containers) but using a single command using helm packaging.
+4. Helm: Same as kubectl but using a single command using helm packaging.

 ### Prerequisites